root2174/hotel_website/README.md

 # hotel_website
-A simple hotel website using pure HTML and CSS (Not responsive)
+A simple hotel website using pure HTML and CSS (Responsive)